ldv-klever/cif/docs/aoc.rst

 a variable.

-Wildcard \"..\" in the definition of `declaration-specifiers` corresponds to a list of arbitrary function parameters of arbitrary length, including zero, at a joint point.
+Wildcard \"..\" in the definition of `declaration-specifiers` corresponds to a list of arbitrary function parameters of arbitrary length at a joint point.
 Several consecutive, separated by commas \"..\" are treated as one \"..\".

 As a matter of fact \"\...\" in `declaration-specifiers` exactly coincides with the same terminal in